Skywalker family: History

 The Solo family is part of the Skywalker family.
 In the 2018 spin-off film Solo: A Star Wars Story (set between Episode III and 1977's Episode IV – A New Hope), orphan Han Solo steals to survive on the planet Corellia.
 The last-name "Solo" is given to him by an Imperial Officer in his application to join the Imperial Flight Academy.
 Since the last-name of Han's father is unknown, Han would be the first Solo.
 Han would later be involved in the war against the Empire, forming a romantic relationship with Leia.
-Eventually, Han, Anakin (who has now reformed), Luke, and Leia succeeded in putting in end to the Empire's reign of terror, but this came at a cost of Anakin's life.
+Eventually, Han, Anakin (who has now reformed), Luke, and Leia succeeded in putting an end to the Empire's reign of terror, but this came at a cost of Anakin's life.
 In the 2015 film Star Wars: Episode VII – The Force Awakens, it is revealed that Han had a son named Ben with Leia.
 The family breaks apart following Ben's descent into the dark side as Kylo Ren, with Leia and Han separating.
 Luke is not revealed to have any children.

 By the end of Star Wars: Episode IX – The Rise of Skywalker (2019), the Skywalker bloodline has died out, as Han is killed by Kylo Ren after he tries to convince him to return to the light side, Luke sacrifices himself to save the Resistance from the First Order, Leia dies to bring her son back to the light side, and Ben Solo dies to save Rey.
 Later, Rey adopts "Skywalker" as her surname to honor the Skywalker family and continue their legacy while cutting ties with her Palpatine lineage, making her the last known person alive to carry this surname.
 Since then, the Skywalkers have become legendary and famous throughout galactic history and for restoring peace to the galaxy.